 IBM Rational ClearCase is another SCM tool.
 It used to be the cutting edge of technology.
 However, ClearCase can impede the adoption of DevOps processes, which has led many teams to switch tools.

 Microsoft TFS is a software tool that combines version control, issue tracking, and ALM.
 TFS has been used to track changes to source code for the past decade, with different options for on-premises and cloud.

 Mercurial is another SCM tool that emerged around the same time as Git.
 Many teams trust Mercurial to manage large codebases and the history of legacy code.Back to top

 What Is the Best Source Control Management Tool?

-Helix Core is the best source control tool for any team — from a small team of indie game developers to a large enterprise with 1,000s of developers working on code.
+Helix Core is the best option for any team — from a small team of indie game developers to a large enterprise with 1,000s of developers working on code.

 That’s Because Helix Core: